stellar009/Horizon-Rise/README.md

 3. Demonstration of real-world Unity optimization techniques
 4. Focus on stable frame rates and low latency

-Suitable for a wide range of hardware configurations

 **Going to update this game with newly learned methods to improve overall game quality and feel** **In next update some of the devices doesnot support the game**